ciromattia/kcc/README.md

 But if you jailbreak your Kindle, you'll unlock additional features like:

-1) compatibility with image formats better suited for manga like PNG and WEBP.
+1) compatibility with image formats better suited for manga like 4-bit PNG and WEBP.
 This enables better quality at **half the file size**.
 2) no dependency on kindlegen, which can mean **twice as fast conversions** since you can convert to CBZ directly.

-But jailbreaking to use Koreader enables a lot of awesome features like twice as fast conversion at half the file size

 ### A word of warning
 **KCC** _is not_ [Amazon's Kindle Comic Creator](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1001103761) nor is in any way endorsed by Amazon.